 Below, I will go over the characteristics of the various posterior rami, starting with the first three posterior rami, which are exceptional and have special names.
-Students in my spring 2017 Human Anatomy course at Benedictine University just need to know the greater occipital nerve at this point.
+Students in my fall 2020 Human Anatomy course at Benedictine University just need to know the greater occipital nerve at this point.

 - Suboccipital nerve: the posterior ramus of C1 innervates the four suboccipital muscles, and so it is called the suboccipital nerve.
 It also sends a branch to the overlying semispinalis capitis.
 C1 spinal nerve often has no posterior root, and therefore no sensory component.
-In this case, the posterior ramus of C2 takes over cutaneous innervation and sensory innervation of the suboccipital muscles.
+In this case, the posterior ramus of C2 takes over cutaneous and sensory innervation of the skin, fascia, and suboccipital muscles.

 - Greater occipital nerve: the medial branch of the posterior ramus of C2 is unusually large, so it is called the greater occipital nerve.
 It turns around the lower border of obliquus capitis inferior, sends a communicatory branch to the suboccipital nerve, enters and innervates the semispinalis capitis, emerges, lies deep to trapezius, then pierces trapezius to enter the superficial fascia of the scalp, supplying skin along the way.

-- 3rd occipital nerve: the medial division of the posterior ramus of C3 is called the 3rd occipital nerve, and pierces the semispinalis capitis and trapezius before entering the superficial fascia of the neck, supplying skin up to the external occipital protuberance.
+- 3rd occipital nerve: the medial division of the posterior ramus of C3 is called the 3rd occipital nerve.
+It pierces the semispinalis capitis and trapezius muscles before entering the superficial fascia of the neck, supplying skin up to the external occipital protuberance.

-- Posterior rami of C6, C7, C8, L4, L5: Posterior rami of C7 and C8, and sometimes C6, have no cutaneous distribution, and the posterior rami of L4 and L5 have an insignificant cutaneous distribution.
+- Posterior rami of C6, C7, C8, L4, L5: Posterior rami of C7 and C8, and sometimes C6, have no cutaneous distribution.
+The posterior rami of L4 and L5 have an insignificant cutaneous distribution.

 Preview of Upcoming Lessons